Just 1,127 students obtained a Political Science & Government degree in Ohio in 2017 via approximately 26 different colleges.

 It's hard to find a better school than University of Dayton if you wish to pursue Political Science & Government as a major.
 After graduating, political science students generally make an average of $39,469 in the first five years of their career.
 Dayton, Ohio is an excellent location for college students who enjoy the fast-paced urban lifestyle.

 91.0% of freshmen return for their sophomore year of school.
-About 59.9% of the instructors at this school are full-time and have regular office hours, so they will be more available to help.
+This school is thought to be a good option for those in the military.
 Get all the crucial facts on U of Dayton by looking at their scorecard.